 - Supported systematic work to establish a new UNESCO World Heritage Site – "Highlands of Mongol Altai" – to recognize the cultural and natural heritage of the sacred Tavan Bogd (aka, Five Peaks) area and important prehistoric archaeological sites in western Mongolia; and

-- Expanded our education outreach about Altai’s plant and animal species, natural landscapes and ecosystems, and the cultural traditions, spiritual heritage, and lifeways of Indigenous peoples in Greater Altai.
+- Expanded our education outreach about wildlife, natural landscapes, and ecosystems, and the cultural traditions, spiritual heritage, and lifeways of Indigenous peoples in Eurasia.

 War in Ukraine…

 Just as we were beginning to see hope on the pandemic horizon, Russia’s invasion of Ukraine in February 2022 once again upended our work.
 While challenged, in particular, with funding our frontline partners in Russia because of sanctions and activist safety, we remain in regular conversation with them about their work and the risks and challenges they face.